Visualizing your business’ funnel is one of the critical tasks you need to undertake regularly.

 We understand switching tools is not an easy task because you have to learn about the new one.
 And this is why we’re not advocating you ditch Excel in favor of other expensive data visualization tools.

-There’s an easy-to-use and amazingly affordable tool that comes as an add-in you can install in your Excel to access advanced charts, such as Funnel Chart in Excel.
+There’s an easy-to-use and amazingly affordable tool that comes as an add-in you can install in your Excel to access advanced Excel charts, such as Funnel Chart in Excel.

 The tool is called ChartExpo.
 Keep reading to discover more.